justin-napolitano/accord-headliner/README.md

 # Honda Accord Headliner Redo

-A personal DIY project documenting the process of replacing the deteriorated headliner in a 12-year-old Honda Accord.
-This repo contains detailed notes, photos, and resources to guide anyone interested in tackling a similar automotive upholstery repair.
+This repository documents a personal DIY project focused on replacing the deteriorated headliner in a 12-year-old Honda Accord.
+It contains detailed notes, photos, and references to guide similar automotive upholstery repairs.

 ---

 ## Features

-- Step-by-step documentation with photos
+- Step-by-step documentation of the headliner replacement process
+- Photographic evidence supporting each stage
-- Tips on materials and insulation for hot climates
+- Advice on selecting materials and insulation suitable for hot climates
-- Safety recommendations for removing old foam and fabric
+- Safety tips for handling old foam and adhesives
-- Embedded video reference for headliner removal
+- Embedded video reference for headliner removal technique

 ## Tech Stack

-- Markdown for documentation
+- Markdown for all documentation
-- Static site content (likely for a personal blog or knowledge base)
+- Static content format, likely intended for a personal blog or knowledge base

 ## Getting Started

 This repository contains documentation and photos only.
-To view the content:
+To access the content:

 1. Clone the repository: